kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>It used to be that the FAANGs were the only companies requiring this test...not anymore.
 Throughout this process, a gaming company, a betting site and a handful of startups asked me to take the test.</p>

-<p>My opinion is, this is the result of the large number of bootcamp graduates applying for web dev jobs.
+<p>I think this is the result of the large number of bootcamp graduates applying for web dev jobs.
 I mentioned in my 2017 article that bootcampers are at a disadvantage when it comes to job searching...I also mentioned that <a href="https://zachholman.com/posts/startup-interviewing-is-fucked/">Zac Holman thought this interviewing approach was bullsh*t.</a></p>

 <p>But there are lots of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
 So the bootcampers are needed; therefore, these algo tests are needed.</p>